-‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke & Ridge Face Off
+‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke And Ridge Face Off

 — Bold & The Beautiful (@BandB_CBS) May 22, 2018

 Ridge and Brooke will once again face off about Hope marrying Liam, according to She Knows Soaps.
-Ridge firmly believes that Bill is behind his son-in-law’s about turn and that he is only marrying Hope on the rebound.
-To add fuel to the fire, Steffy is also expecting Liam’s baby and he thinks that they should be a family unit.
+Ridge firmly believes that Bill is behind his son-in-law’s turn, and that he is only marrying Hope on the rebound.
+To add fuel to the fire, Steffy is also expecting Liam’s baby, and he thinks that they should be a family unit.
 On the other hand, Brooke believes that Hope and Liam’s romance originally started years ago.
 She thinks that they are finally getting a chance at love.
 Brooke wants her daughter to have the lasting happiness with Liam that she deserves, according to the latest spoilers.

 TODAY: Tension builds between Ridge and Brooke as they each take a stand for their own daughter. #BoldandBeautiful pic.twitter.com/480CNUZApk